 It allows the station to answer a call without any intervention from the user.

-It allows the user to leave a message to be sent to a specific place at a certain time and date.
+It allows the user to leave a message to be sent to a specific place at a particular time and date.

 When the modem answers a call, it verifies the identity of the sender in a pre-installed authorization list.
 If the sender is authorized, it ends the call and then automatically calls the user to the phone number specified in the list.